 A: Right now there are no restrictions in place regarding distancing, vaccination or pre-testing.
 We will follow the rules of the federal government and the District of Columbia.
 Those rules are subject to change.
 Please check back for any updates.
 If any restrictions significantly change, we will update all registrants via email.
 The event does require students and faculty to be in close quarters for an extended period of time.
 If you have health concerns regarding Covid, you should consider those before registering for the event.

 We invite a wide variety of voices — from across the political spectrum — to the table.
 We also invite high-level government leaders whose schedules change so quickly we are not always able to get confirmation until the week before the conference.
 For this reason, we can’t guarantee who will be speaking at this year’s conference.
-Here is a list of some speakers from the last two CSLCs:
+Here is a list of some speakers from recent CSLCs:

 Nicole Baker Fulgham